 Writing Web Content

-The internet is the place to go for information and if you have any sort of skills on writing, this could be a potential stream of income for you.
-Businesses, brands, companies and organizations, need to get information out somehow, and writers of web content are often in demand.
+The internet is the place to go for information and if you have any sort of skills in writing, this could be a potential stream of income for you.
+Businesses, brands, companies, and organizations, need to get information out somehow, and writers of web content are often in demand.
 You can work for a publishing company that provides web content to its clients and write articles on various subjects.
-Check with on-line job sites like ODesk, Elance, and Guru too for content writing opportunities.
+Check with online job sites like ODesk, Elance, and Guru too for content writing opportunities.

 Like Web Content, freelance takes writing skills, but it is still another business idea.
 Freelance can be more along the lines of writing for magazines, newsletters, and even writing training manuals and these projects tend to be bigger and take longer.
 As a freelancer you could offer marketing advice, design websites, write articles, edit e-books, and a host of other things.
 Working freelance means you have multiple clients rather than an employer, and you will need to market your business and skills in order to find clients.

 Start Your Own Business

 Working as a freelancer, Consultant, VA, or web content creator means you are working NOT as an employee, but as an independent contractor.
 You are responsible for finding clients and promoting your business.
 Take the time to set up your endeavors as a business (file with the state, get a business ID number, plan how you will do your taxes) order business cards, and figure out a billing system.
 Getting your processes in place before you get clients on board will save you costly mistakes later on down the road.